Skip to content

 Sourcing

 Every entry links to at least two external reference sources for verification: BibleGateway, Blue Letter Bible, and Bible Hub.
-Origin claims for "not-in-bible" entries are sourced from primary historical documents where possible.
+Origin claims for "not-in-Bible" entries are sourced from primary historical documents wherever possible — first editions, original publications, dated letters.
+Lexicon citations follow standard scholarly convention (e.g. HALOT s.v. qa'aqa — citing the entry itself rather than a page number that depends on edition).

 Images

-Every image on this site is in the public domain and comes from a verified source — the Library of Congress, Wikimedia Commons, Internet Archive, NYPL Digital Collections, the Smithsonian, the British Museum, or the Getty.
-The source name and license are visible on every image.
+Every image on this site is in the public domain and comes from a verified source — the Library of Congress, Wikimedia Commons (under a permissive license), the Internet Archive, the New York Public Library Digital Collections, the Smithsonian, the British Museum, or the Getty.
+The source name and license are visible on every image, on every page where one appears.

 No copyright claim

 We make no copyright claim on the biblical text or the source images shown.
-We do not claim copyright on origin facts or scholarly notes about translations.
+We do not claim copyright on origin facts or scholarly notes about translations — these are public knowledge, organized for clarity.
 The site's design and editorial choices are © QuotesFromBible.